raygun101/MarkupKit/README.md

 "hello" = "Hello, World!";
 ```

-the following markup will produce an instance of `UILabel` with the value of its `text` property set to "Hello, World!":
+the following markup will produce an instance of `UILabel` whose `text` property is set to "Hello, World!":

 ```xml
 <UILabel text="@hello"/>
 ```

 If the document's owner implements a method named `bundleForStrings`, localized string values will be loaded using the bundle returned by this method.
-As with the `bundleForImages` method discussed earlier, MarkupKit adds a default implementation of `bundleForStrings` to `UIResponder` that returns the application's main bundle.
+As with `bundleForImages`, MarkupKit adds a default implementation of the `bundleForStrings` method to `UIResponder` that returns the application's main bundle.
 Subclasses can override this method to provide custom string loading behavior.
 If the owner does not implement `bundleForStrings`, the main bundle will be used.

 Additionally, if the owner implements a method named `tableForStrings`, the name of the table returned by this method will be used to localize string values.
 If the owner does not implement this method or returns `nil`, the default string table (_Localizable.strings_) will be used.
-The default implementation provided by `UIResponder` returns `nil`.
+A default implementation provided by `UIResponder` returns `nil`.

-A leading "@" character can be escaped by prepending a caret character to the text.
+It is possible to escape a leading "@" character by prepending a caret ("^") to the text string.
 For example, this markup would produce a label containing the literal text "@hello":

 ```xml
 <UILabel text="^@hello"/>